stevengonsalvez/devtalk-ai-intro/pages/thefour.md

   </li>
   <li class="transition-transform duration-300 hover:scale-105 flex items-center">
     <span class="animate-spin text-xl mr-2">🪄</span>
     Once you have a PRD, break it down into small, manageable chunks.
-This is classic software engineering—no different from how you’d tackle any project at BT or elsewhere.
+This is classic software engineering—no different from how you’d tackle any project.
   </li>
   <li class="transition-transform duration-300 hover:scale-105 flex items-center">
     <span class="animate-pulse text-xl mr-2">🧩</span>